ps4gentoo/ps4-linux-payloads/README.md

 **Linux-Payloads** kexec for PlayStation 4.

 # Supported Firmwares
+*   FW 5.05 ✅ Note: i use the Linux Loader from valentinbreiz/eeply/psxita for this Firmware (for me its working better as this new one)
+*   FW 6.72 ✅ Note: i use the Linux Loader from valentinbreiz/eeply/psxita for this Firmware (for me its working better as this new one)
 *   FW 9.00 ✅
 *   FW 9.03 / 9.04 ✅
 *   FW 9.50 / 9.51 / 9.60 ✅